 Prince Rhun was—at first—this trope played straight.
 Although not malicious, he was an obnoxious bumbling manchild and The Millstone to any group saddled with him.
 There was talk of betrothing Eilonwy to him in the future, and Taran was disgusted and furious at the thought.
 He was never as stupid as Taran initially thought, however, and he did do some growing up.

 Discworld: The Duc in the novel Witches Abroad.
-Like Farquaad above, he's not technically a prince but the principle applies.
+He's not technically a prince but the principle applies.
 He's in cahoots with evil fairy godmother Lilith, and Magrat is called in (with Granny Weatherwax and Nanny Ogg along for the ride) to save Emberella from marrying him.

 Young Queen Selenay is swept off her feet by one of these, only to realize too late what a mistake she made.
-The Heralds keep silent rather than let her know that they have misgivings about the match, and it nearly backfires fatally when the Prince and his friends try to assassinate Selenay.
+The Heralds keep silent rather than let her know that they have misgivings about the match, since they don't have any proof to back things up and outright trying to forbid the marriage would just make her more insistent on the marriage, and it nearly backfires fatally when the Prince and his friends try to assassinate Selenay.